NPRG041: Programming in C++

 - Variant type: class

-(type-safe union type, exactly one value), functions std::holds_alternative
+std::variant (type-safe union type, exactly one value), functions std::holds_alternative, std::get, direct assignment

 - Doxygen documentation: principles, configuration, structured comments (